 At the end of each year, our Chief Executive Officer develops bonus recommendations for each of our executive officers, based on our corporate accomplishments and the individual's performance and contributions to those accomplishments during the year.
-These recommendations are subjective determinations which may vary, from time to time, depending on our overall strategic objectives and the job responsibilities of each executive officer, but relate generally to factors such as development and progression of our existing product candidates, achievement of clinical and regulatory milestones, operational goals such as the expansion of our manufacturing capabilities, and corporate financial activities.
+These recommendations are subjective determinations which may vary, from time to time, depending on our overall strategic objectives and the job responsibilities of each executive officer, but relate generally to factors such as development and progression of our existing product candidates, achievement of clinical and regulatory milestones, operational goals such as the expansion of our manufacturing capabilities, and financial factors such as raising and maintaining capital.
 However, these recommendations may be more or less than the established target percentages for the executive officers, depending on individual and corporate performance, as well as our financial position.
 The Compensation Committee assesses the bonuses recommended by management and makes its bonus recommendations to the full Board.
 Based on its consideration of the recommendations of the Compensation Committee, the full Board then makes a final decision regarding cash bonus payments, if any, for the year.
 Whether or not a cash bonus is paid for any year is solely within the discretion of the Board.

-For 2013, based upon recommendations of the Compensation Committee and the Radford Report, the Board established target bonus amounts for Dr. Charles Link, Dr. Vahanian, Mr. Gordon Link, Dr. Ramsey and Mr. Brian Wiley equal to 55%, 45%, 35%, 30% and 30% of their respective base salaries, respectively.
-The target bonus amounts were intended to result in target incentives between the 25th and 50th percentile for similarly positioned executives at comparable biotechnology companies.
+For 2014, based upon recommendations of the Compensation Committee and the Radford Report, the Board established target bonus amounts for Dr. Charles Link, Dr. Vahanian, Mr. Gordon Link, Dr. Ramsey and Mr. Wiley equal to 60%, 50%, 35%, 35% and 30% of their respective base salaries.
+The target bonus amounts were intended to result in total cash compensation 5% and 4% above the 75th percentile for Drs.
+Link and Vahanian, respectively, and between the 25th and 50th percentile for Mr. Link, Dr. Ramsey and Mr. Wiley, as compared to similarly positioned executives at comparable biotechnology companies.
+Each named executive officer's target bonus opportunity will be determined by multiplying the executive's target bonus times the percentage of corporate goals achieved and the percentage of that executive's individual goals achieved, each on a weighted basis.
+The 2014 corporate goals included: